More coming soon!

 I wish the photos I had taken had turned out better she has the most lovely full coat!
 Nala is a sweetheart.
 She gets along with everyone, although will stand up to a Westie if needed.
 She loves to chase butterflies and play with a rope toy.
 Giving kisses and sitting in your lap is her very favorite thing to do.
 She also really loves her puppies.
 She cleans them so much she makes yellow saliva stains on the white parts of their coats!
 She never digs and even if the others dig out under the fence she doesn't go with them.
 Nala has OFA hips, patellas, eyes and cardiac.
 She should be CHIC certified but I don''t see the CHIC certification on any of the girls.
 I need to call them.

 Have to find the photo of Nala's very unique nesting!
 She didn't want to be in her box, chose the floor instead.
-She has managed to dig around and wrap herself up in the sheet I have draped over Roxy's box to keep Nala from staring at Roxy's puppies, and upsetting Roxy.
+She managed to dig around and wrap herself up in the sheet I have draped over Roxy's box to keep Nala from staring at Roxy's puppies, and upsetting Roxy.
 She knows that Nala intends to steal her babies.
 Roxy though is amazingly fine with her wrapping herself all up and getting under the visual barrier.
-Maybe she knows she's in labor.
-(I did pick up the food and water bowls so she doesn't accidentally have a puppy into either.
-I am also right here so they couldn't crawl through the bannister.)
+Maybe she knows she's in labor. ( I am also right here so they couldn't crawl through the bannister.)
 I wish she would go back in her box, but whatever makes them happy!

 I tried to have several pictures of each.
 Some are as puppies, or in their funny teenage time, or with all their coat and furnishings trimmed short.
 I cant figure out how to put the name right on the photo with the website.